svilder/test-grid/README.md

 # test-grid

-To help student understand css grid and tryc to play with it.
+To help student understand css grid and try to play with it.

+Differences between css grid and bootstrap grid.

+Different kind of responsivness